moelzanaty3/yonisfy/content/udacity/nano-degrees/full-stack-js.md

 ### Build A Storefront Backend

-1️⃣ Watch my 📹 [Project Walkthrough]() to understand more about what you need exactly to build. 🔜 👨🏻‍💻 🤌🏻 🤷🏻‍♂️
+1️⃣ Watch my 📹 [Project Walkthrough](https://www.youtube.com/watch?v=dP-5CdnNBSk) to understand more about what you need exactly to build.

 2️⃣ Read The Guide I made with ❤️ for the project 📜 [Build A Storefront Backend](/udacity/projects/build-store-front-backend)